UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn.md

 ## Monster Conversion

 HP = HD + 3 (default to d6 if unsure)
-STR, DEC, and CHA default to 10 each.
+STR, DEX, and CHA default to 10 each.
 Increment by +/-4 if particularly strong, brave, agile, etc.
 **Attacks**: Use same die type.
 Multiple attacks are rolled as normal, but only the highest die deals damage.
 **Armor**: Lightly armored or naturally armored monsters have 1 or 2 armor.
 Particularly impervious monsters (dragon scales, etc) have 3 armor.
 **Morale**: *B/X*-style morale scores can be converted to CHA per the following table: